Effects of Drug and Alcohol Related Sexual Assault

 - Sexual problems.
 These may include low libido, fear of sexual activity, and avoidance.

-- Addiction to drugs and alcohol.
+- Drug or alcohol use disorders.
 Sexual assault victims may turn to drugs and alcohol to cope with the emotional aftermath of the event.
 Sexual assault victims are up to 10 times more likely than people who have not experienced sexual assault to use drugs.3

 Drug-facilitated sexual assault victims may benefit from professional help in order to process the event and learn tools for coping with emotional reactions that can result from the trauma.